ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Experiments

 \subsubsection{Evaluation Protocols.}

-We assess the quality of novel view synthesis using standard metrics: pixel-level PSNR, patch-level SSIM \cite{wang2004ssim}, and feature-level LPIPS \cite{zhang2018lpips}.
+We assess the quality of novel view synthesis using standard metrics: pixel-level PSNR, patch-level SSIM~\cite{wang2004ssim}, and feature-level LPIPS~\cite{zhang2018lpips}.

-During NVS evaluation, target views are conventionally rendered using gro\-und-truth poses \cite{charatan2024pixelsplat,chen2024mvsplat,hong2024coponerf,smart2024splatt3r}.
-Alternative approaches include rendering with estimated target poses (\eg, PF3plat \cite{hong2025pf3plat}, SelfSplat \cite{kang2025selfsplat}, SPFSplat \cite{huang2025spfsplat}, and SPFSplatV2 \cite{huang2025spfsplatv2}) or employing an evaluation-time pose alignment (EPA) strategy (NoPoSplat \cite{ye2025noposplat}), which optimizes the target poses during evaluation while freezing the reconstructed Gaussians.
+During NVS evaluation, target views are conventionally rendered using ground-truth poses~\cite{charatan2024pixelsplat,chen2024mvsplat,hong2024coponerf,smart2024splatt3r}.
+Alternative approaches include rendering with estimated target poses (\eg, PF3plat~\cite{hong2025pf3plat}, SelfSplat~\cite{kang2025selfsplat}, SPFSplat~\cite{huang2025spfsplat}, and SPFSplatV2~\cite{huang2025spfsplatv2}) or employing an evaluation-time pose alignment (EPA) strategy (NoPoSplat~\cite{ye2025noposplat}), which optimizes target-view poses during evaluation while freezing the reconstructed Gaussians.
 In our experiments, we evaluate our method using the estimated target poses.
 This setting allows us to jointly evaluate the reconstruction quality and the alignment between the estimated poses and the learned Gaussians.